Discus Fish Strains You Would Find in the Wild

 Return To; Discus Fish Tank Mates

-Discus fish are among the most coveted of the tropical variety of aquarium fish because of their interesting shape and their beautiful bright colors.
-It is widely accepted that there are four sub species of the Symphysodon discus found wild in the Amazon River.
-They are Brown, Blue, Heckel and Green discus fish.
+*Discus fish are among the most coveted of the tropical aquarium fish because of their interesting shape and their beautiful bright colors.
+It is widely accepted that there are four sub species of the Symphysodon Discus fish found wild in the Amazon River.
+They are Blue, Heckel, Brown, and Green Discus fish.

 Blue Discus